-Athlete Story Telling: The Riders of Rampage are really only showcased once a year – meaning that the onus is on us to convey their stories and develop rooting interest in our audience.
+Athlete Story Telling: The Riders of Rampage are really only showcased once a year – meaning that the pressure is on us to convey their stories and quickly develop rooting interest in our audience.

 The 4 hour duration of the event means that viewers cycle constantly.
 Updates and recaps are key and accomplishing this without becoming repetitive or monotonous is a skill we’re constantly honing.

 - It takes 2 and half days to rig the fiber optic camera cables and set-up the Flypack control Room.